 Navigating the appropriate requirements (in accordance with Australian standards) can be tricky for those coming into commercial kitchen design for the first time.
 Our team has had plenty of experience with both a myriad of different fitouts and designing for the standardised requirements.
 This means that we can relay important information to keep our client abreast of necessary design choices.

-The design of commercial kitchen equipment is a balance between what is physically and financially possible and the original vision of the client.
+The design of commercial kitchen coolrooms is a balance between what is physically and financially possible and the needs of the client.
 At Brandon Industries, we strive to maintain a functionally driven design that is as close to the original idea as possible.
 However, we also keep an emphasis on efficiency, optimisation, and the principle of “form follows function”.

 After the plans have been made, the unit designed and eventually fabricated, the next step is to get the product installed.
 We take care of this process and work with you have it done on time and with minimal disruption.